 Teenage pregnancy in particular jeopardises young women possibilities to participate in economic activities, to be independent and to be a productive force in society.

-In partnership with ALAPLAF, a Venezuelan NGO in Barquisimeto with a 36-year track record, we are tackling the alarming growth of teenage pregnancies and maternal deaths in Venezuela.
-To date we have sent more than 1000 IUD coils, Syphilis, HIV and pregnancy tests plus gloves, forceps and speculum.
+In partnership with ALAPLAF, a Venezuelan NGO in Barquisimeto founded in 1976 and with a solid track record, we are tackling the alarming growth of teenage pregnancies and maternal deaths in Venezuela.
+To date, we have sent more than 1600 IUD coils, Syphilis, HIV and pregnancy tests plus gloves, forceps and speculum.

 We are also starting to send menstrual cups which are needed in a country where all sort of supplies are scarce.